East Los Angeles, California: East Los Angeles

 The County of Los Angeles Public Library operates the East Los Angeles Library.
 The East Los Angeles Library opened on May 1, 1923; originally it was a collection of books in a store.
 A building was built to house the collection several months later.
 A new library building opened in 1924.
 In 1932 the library moved to a new building.
 In 1967 the library moved into another building, which was 15120 sqft large.
 In 2004 the library moved to its current location, a 26300 sqft facility designed by Stephen Finney of the Glendale firm CWA AIA, Inc. The current library has areas for adults and children, the Chicano Resource Center (CRC) established in 1976, a 175-person meeting room, a computer room, a Friends of the Library bookstore, and free parking areas.
 The library design has Mayan design and themes, as requested from area residents.
 References to the sun and moon, which are themes in Mayan art, were incorporated in the library.

 Anthony Quinn

 The county operates the Anthony Quinn Library with a moderne architecture, originally known as the Belvedere Library, which opened in January 1914.
 In 1925 the library moved to a storefront facility; at that time its collection was several thousand books.
 In 1937 the library moved to a new site.
 In 1973 the library moved to its current location.
 On January 5, 1982, the library took its current name; the childhood house of actor Anthony Quinn was located on the present day site of the library, and the library was renamed after Quinn.
-In 1987, Quinn donated his collection of movie scripts, scrapbooks, and personal papers to the library name after him.
+In 1987, Quinn donated his collection of movie scripts, scrapbooks, and personal papers to the library named after him.
 The First Supervisorial District funded a renovation that occurred in 2000.
 The library reopened in February 2001 with a new appearance and new furnishings.